Namikelwa/Namikelwa/README.md

 ### Hello there 👋

-- 🔭 I’m currently working on ... *Mosquito IR Project*
+- 🔭 I’m currently working on ...
+Vector Atlas *Mosquito IR Project*
 - 🌱 I’m currently learning ... *To generate bioinformatics workflows in nextflow*
 - 👯 I’m looking to collaborate on ... *AMR projects*
 - 💬 Ask me about ... *Bioinformatics*